zlahham/tv_kiosks/README.md

 For this tutorial, we will assume that you are using a machine running CentOS 7 on it.
 This means that there will be minor differences if you want to continue on another \*nix based operating system.

-This project depends on the following dependancies, technologies and tools:
+This project depends on the following dependencies, technologies, and tools:

 ### **Ruby 2.4.2**